TomPatterson9/gildedrp/public/rules.md

 - 12 v 12 is allowed only when a ticket with staff is made and approved with both party leaders law vs gang or gang vs gang and staff.

-## Gang Strikes:
+## Gang Strikes

 - Every gang is limited to 3 active gang strikes.
-After receiving 3 gang strikes, a gang will lose all gang privileges, such as:
+After receiving 3 gang strikes, a gang will lose all gang privileges, such as

 - Their main hideout that they chose to defend with 12 players.